publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 ### The Play

 The structure may be simply several scenes inside an Act.
 Possibly 5 Acts with 3 or 4 scenes in each.
-Some plays have a prologue and even an epilogue. [check the range of structures]
+Some plays have a prologue and even an epilogue.
+In _The Taming of the Shrew_, the play starts with an `Induction`.

 The **Act** is the top level in the play structure.
 The title of this may be simply at the top of the first page or may even have a page (recto in print) dedicate to it.
 The number could be uppercase roman, Arabic or even a word.
 So we might depict as: